 ENM supply, transformation and metrology for experimental studies

-WP3 provides systematically varied sets of engineered nanomaterials (ENMs) to the other WPs, along with characterisation and speciation data under relevant exposure conditions.
+WP3 provides systematically varied sets of engineered nanomaterials (ENMs) to the other work packages, along with characterisation and speciation data under relevant exposure conditions.
 Two phases of ENMs are envisaged: The first "research and training set" will be used to:

 - support the experimental and analytical studies underpinning the compartment model development, and